Keeping your home

 If you stop paying your rent or if your Housing Benefit is stopped and arrears build up, your landlord can get a Court Order to evict you from your home.
 In most cases the Courts cannot refuse to grant the landlord an Eviction Order, so you should make sure your rent is kept up to date at all times.

-As soon as you run into a problem paying your rent get help straight away from your Council or Citizens Advice Bureau.
+As soon as you run into a problem paying your rent you can contact our Housing Standards team by calling 01539 733 333 for help or Citizens Advice Bureau.

 Altering or decorating your rented home

-In a private rented property, you must obtain permission from the landlord or letting agent before you decorate or make an alteration to the property in any way.
+In a private rented property, you need permission from the landlord or letting agent before you decorate or make an alteration to the property in any way.

-In a Council or Housing Association home, you can generally decorate the inside as you wish but you still must ask permission to make any alterations to the building, such as changing kitchen units or knocking in new doorways between rooms.
+In a Housing Association home, you can generally decorate the inside as you wish but you still must ask permission to make any alterations to the building.
+For example changing kitchen units or knocking in new doorways between rooms.

 There are laws to protect you from harassment.
 This includes racial abuse, threats of violence from neighbours or a partner, or even grief from your landlord.
 Don't hesitate to call the police if you need to.

-The Council can also help provide advice and may even prosecute a private landlord for harassment.
+We can also provide advice and may even prosecute a private landlord for harassment.

-If you feel that you are being unfairly treated, or not getting repairs attended to as required you can contact your Council, the Citizen's Advice Bureau or Shelter for advice.
+If you feel that you are being unfairly treated, or not getting repairs attended to as required you can contact us, the Citizen's Advice Bureau or Shelter for advice.